 How common is anal cancer?

 Anal cancer is a rare cancer.
 It can occur in both men and women.
-There were 41 cases of anal cancer diagnosed in Ireland in 2009.
+In 2017 it was estimated that 55 people in Ireland are diagnosed with anal cancer each year.

 For booklets and factsheets, including information about cancer types, treatments, side-effects, emotional effects, financial information and more.
 Visit our publications section.